fretboardfreak/space/README.rst

 leverage a familiar command concept the linux ``cd`` and ``ls`` could be used here.

 - debug    : access to debugging tools and game internals
 - quit     : save and exit the game
 - ls       : list focus-able entitites like planets or squadrons
 - cd       : change focussed object
 - show     : like list except show prints the details of the objects too
+- user     : access to the user's profile and statistics
+- build    : direct construction activities
+- shipyard : direct shipyard activities
+- research : direct research activities